OpenID Connect (OIDC) Bearer token authentication

 property is returned as JsonWebToken.getName()

-annotation is optional and can be used to set the additional token claims, as well as UserInfo
+annotation is optional and you can use it to set the additional token claims and the UserInfo

 and OidcConfigurationMetadata

-property is configured then it will be used as an OidcConfigurationMetadata
+property is configured, it is used as an OidcConfigurationMetadata

 issuer